Ultra Race in Monument Valley - Scott Kranz

 The objective was ambitious, but the journey would be nothing short of epic.
-When my wife and I explained to family and friends that we wanted to head to Monument Valley in March 2016 for some desert trail races, we received mixed responses: either pure excitement or blank stares.
+When my wife and I explained to family and friends that we wanted to head to Monument Valley for some desert trail races, we received mixed responses: either pure excitement or blank stares.

 Many who have visited or heard of Monument Valley knew exactly what we'd encounter: a beautiful desert scene with towering rock formations that astonish you to awe.
 For those who weren't familiar with Monument Valley, we listed classic Hollywood movies with its defining American West landscapes--huge expanses of open desert interrupted only by pronounced buttes of red rock shooting up as much as a thousand feet into the sky.
 More often than not, that landscape was Monument Valley in those films.